triton-inference-server/model_analyzer/docs/cli.md

 ## Subcommand: `profile`

-The `profile` subcommand allows the user to run model inferences using perf analyzer, and collect metrics like throughput, latency and memory usage.
+The `profile` subcommand begins by loading the "latest" checkpoint (if available) in the checkpoint directory.
+It will then run model inferences using perf analyzer, and collect metrics like throughput, latency and memory usage for any measurements not present in the checkpoint.

+Next, it sorts the models specified in the CLI or config YAML, using the objectives specified in the config YAML.
+Finally, it constructs summary PDFs using the top model configs for each model, as well as across models, if requested (See the [Reports](./report.md) section for more details).

+The `profile` subcommand can be run multiple times with different configurations if the user would like to sort and filter the results using different objectives or under different constraints.

 Use the following command to see the usage and argument descriptions for the subcommand.

 ```
 $ model-analyzer profile -h